JioMeet/JioLocalizationSDK_REACT/README.md

 ## Prerequisites

 1. An existing React project
-2. An API key obtained from [Jiotranslate Platform](https://localization-platform.sit.translate.jio).
+2. An API key obtained from [JioTranslate Platform](https://localization-platform.sit.translate.jio).

-## Why use Jiotranslate?
+## Why use JioTranslate?

 It saves you a significant amount of time on localization tasks.
 It also ensures your software is perfectly translated.